 You can request that Instructure add features to Canvas.
 This would be toolsets that Canvas doesn't have.
 For example, a graded survey option in the New Quiz tool.
 This is not a 3rd Party Tools or LTI's like the ones listed below.

-You do NOT need to request a Canvas Shell to use Winter 2021 for teaching.
+You do NOT need to request a Canvas Shell to use Spring 2021 for teaching.
 All Course Shells are created in Canvas.

 Not all 3rd Party Tools/Plugins/LTI's will be in Canvas.
 You can still use the applications and link to them from your course.
 You can also use the SCORM tool that allows you to connect your tool within Canvas.